gregtorrington/serverless-acl/README.md

 # Serverless-ACL demo

-This repository contains the basic structure of a serverless ACL.
-To have this tool function correctly you need to define a valid URL within the domain logic to successfully hit external third party APIs.
+This repository contains the basic structure of a Serverless ACL.
+To have this tool function correctly you need to define a valid URL within the domain logic to successfully hit external third-party APIs.

 ## Built with
 -  NodeJs